-1. Student is a female who was 16 years old at the time of hearing.
+- 1. Student is a female who was born on November 26, 1990.
 At all relevant times through the date of hearing, Student was a dependent of the Orange County Juvenile Court (Juvenile Court) pursuant to Welfare and Institutions Code section 300 et seq.
-At all relevant times, Student was eligible for special education as a child with emotional disturbance.
+At all relevant times, Student was eligible for special education under the category of emotional disturbance. - 2.
+Between 2002 and 2005, Student had been enrolled in special education at different times in the Fullerton School District (FSB) and the Huntington Beach Union High School District (HBD).